 One of the things I don’t really enjoy about the adaptation is how many flashbacks there are.
 Again, I understand this choice from a cinematic POV, because they’re trying to flesh out Susanna’s character and make it about more than just her experience in the hospital… it’s about her.
 I’m not sure about the truth of these scenes, and I’ve never really felt like they added much to the story from my perspective, but there you have it.

 There’s been some playing around with diagnoses compared to the book.
 Lisa is still a sociopath, Polly suffers PTSD, Daisy is Daisy, and Susanna borderline… but in this film adaptation, Georgina is a pathological liar.
 Cynthia is an entirely different character, the Martian’s girlfriend is missing, and Lisa C. has been replaced by Jamie, who we never meet.
 Janice isn’t in the book at all.
-I think the goal here was to have a wide variety of diagnosis in the ward, although I’m not sure the intent.
+I think the goal here was to have a wide variety of diagnoses in the ward, although I’m not sure the intent.

 The film tends to take a little bit of a political stance about mental health treatment, with emphasis on labeling and the way labels follow people around, define them.
 There’s a particularly powerful scene where the girls break into their files to read the doctor’s notes and you can feel their diagnoses sinking into them, and it’s rough.
 There’s a little bit of this in the book where Susanna is grappling to understand the thing that defines her, but I thought it was more powerful in the group environment.

 There’s not a lot of time spent in therapy… but that’s the way the book was as well.
 Girl, Interrupted was never a book about mental health activism as much as it is a story.
 There’s a lot of time spent with the group, socially and therapeutically.
 In the film, you get to know each of the different girls.
 I liked that aspect.
-I liked seeing more of Georgina and Polly… and even of Janice and Daisy.
+I liked seeing more of Georgina and Polly… and even Janice and Daisy.

 Despite the wealth of storytelling in Girl, Interrupted, there are scenes made up just for the movie.
 Most notable of these are when Susanna runs away with Lisa.
 One of the nicer, sweeter one is when the girls are bowling down in the tunnels after hours.
 The aforementioned break-into-the-office scene is also completely unique to the movie, but I think that particular one was a good choice… both in as far as character building, but also to help an ignorant audience understand different mental health disorders.